hannwn/PCP-Python/README.md

 3. Overall menu can be made more readable by using match switch (requires python 3.10)

 Changelog
+3. 2023-08-23: Formatting update
-2023-05-14: Added error message upon selecting numbers greater than numbers on menu selection
+2. 2023-05-14: Added error message upon selecting numbers greater than numbers on menu selection
-2023-05-12: First version
+1. 2023-05-12: First version